alphagov/govuk_frontend_alpha/README.md

 ## Usage

+To follow.

 ### to add styleguide route in

-import the routes by passing your app in, theis will add /styleguide to your app
+import the routes by passing your app in, theis will add /govuk_styleguide to your app
 ```
 const govuk = require('govuk_frontend_alpha')
 govuk.addRoutes(app);